teambit/docs/docs/add-and-isolate-components.md

 > **Custom Module Definition**
 >
-> If you are using any sort of Custom Module Definition feature in your project, to use absolute paths in your `import` statements, you'll need to define Bit's [Custom Module Resolution](/docs/tracking-dependencies#custom-module-resolution) configuration.
+> If you are using any sort of Custom Module Definition feature in your project, to use absolute paths in your `import` statements, you'll need to define Bit's [custom paths resolution](#custom-paths) configuration.

 #### Track a single component